CESNET/metacentrum-user-docs/docs/advanced/ondemand/index.md

 ![pic](shell-login.png)

-## Interactive Apps
+## Apps/Interactive Apps

+The "Apps" tab lists all environments, shell access buttons as well as graphical software that can be run from the OnDemand interface.

-The Interactive Apps tab lists all the applications and environments that can be run as interactive jobs from OnDemand interface.
+The "Interactive Apps" tab lists all the applications and environments that are run as interactive jobs.

+Technically, "Interactive Apps" is a subset of "Apps".

 ![pic](interact-apps.png)

 ## My Interactive Sessions